firmai/ImputeGAP/README.md

 ```

-<br /><hr /><br />

-## Datasets
-All preconfigured datasets available in this library can be accessed at the following location: [Link to datasets](https://github.com/eXascaleInfolab/ImputeGAP/tree/main/imputegap/dataset)

-<br /><hr /><br />
+---

-## Loading and Pre-processing
+## Loading and Preprocessing

-The data management module allows to load any time series datasets in text format, given they follow this format: *(values, series)* with column separator: empty space, row separator: newline
+The data management module allows to load any time series datasets in text format, given they follow this format: *(values, series)* with column separator: empty space, row separator: newline.

-To check if your dataset is correctly formatted, please refer to the example datasets provided [above](#datasets).<br />

 ### Example Loading